BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 - VNB6TIME  - Six character shipping Time
 - VPHPKGID  - Package ID

+See the **)REXX** and **)ENDREXX** blocks within the **C1BMXIN** member as an example for capturing package shipment variables.
+Paired with the **@DBOX** member,  **C1BMXIN**  is able to leverage additional variables whose values are specific to the host or sending site.

 ### Skeleton / Model / Script example members for commenting

 Members in this folder that help with commenting include:

 __C1BMXIN.skl__  is a version of the C1BMXIN skeleton found in your CSIQSENU library.
 This version captures values for some of the package shipping variables, and makes it possible for them to be available in your shipping JCL.
-Package shipments for all transmission methods use the C1BMXIN member.
+Shipments for all transmission methods use the C1BMXIN member.
 The example shows capturing and expanding variables using Table Tool for subsequent shipping jobs.

 __#RJICPY1.skl__ is a modified version of the #RJICPY1 "model" found in your CSIQOPTN library.
-This version shows how to comment the remote shipment job as shown above.
+This version simply shows how to comment the steps in your package shipping JCL.

-For commenting the steps within a shipment object, the edit maccro __JCLCOMMNT__ can help.
+The edit maccro __JCLCOMMNT__ can help insert comments for a member or element that contains JCL.

 ## Tips and Techniques